Phifamin/Phifamin/README.md

 In the middle of my doctorate, I undertookd in the graduate program in innovation in surgery which allowed me a total immersion in the medical field.
 I had the privilege of interacting with doctors from different fields (orthopedics, gynecology, cardiology, …) to follow different surgical procedures which allowed me to observe and understand the problems faced by doctors and to propose innovative solutions.
 This allowed me to co-found the company FemTherapeutics whose vision is to design non-invasive medical tools for the prevention and treatment of gynecological pathologies.

-Currently I'm doing a postdoctoral fellowship at Laval University/Cervo Brain Research Centre where I'm working to develop machine learning approaches in neuroscience.
+After my doctoral degree, I undertook a postdoctoral fellowship at Laval University/Cervo Brain Research Centre where I worked on the development of machine learning approaches in neuroscience.

+Currently, I am the founder and CEO of the company BrainInnov Inc. where we develop solutions based on artificial intelligence.

 ## Important Scientific publications
 - Olory Agomma, R., Cresson, T. & De Guise, J., Vázquez, C. (2022).
 Automatic Lower Limb Bones Segmentation in Radiographs with Different Orientations and Fields of View Based on a Contextual Network, International Journal of Computer Assisted Radiology and Surgery, doi : 10.1007/s11548-022-02798-7.
 - E. Doney, L. Dion-Albert, F. Coulombe-Rozon, N. Osborne, R. Bernatchez, R. Olory Agomma et al. (2022).
-Chronic stress exposure alters the gut barrier : sex-specific effects on microbiota and jejunum tight junctions, (under submission), https://www.biorxiv.org/content/10.1101/2022.09.13.507821v1.abstract.
+Chronic stress exposure alters the gut barrier : sex-specific effects on microbiota and jejunum tight junctions, https://www.biorxiv.org/content/10.1101/2022.09.13.507821v1.abstract.
 - Olory Agomma, R., Vázquez, C., Cresson, T. & De Guise, J. (2019).
 Detection and Identification of Lower-Limb Bones in Biplanar X-Ray Images with Arbitrary Field of View and Various Patient Orientations, The IEEE International Symposium on Biomedical Imaging (ISBI), doi : 10.1109/ISBI.2019.8759456.
 - Olory Agomma, R., Vázquez, C., Cresson, T. & De Guise, J. (2018).
 Automatic detection of anatomical regions in frontal X-ray images: comparing convolutional neural networks to random forest, Society of Photo-Optical Instrumentation Engineers (SPIE), doi : 10.1117/12.2295214.